 “In our research, we found equal rates of men and women who struggle with symptoms of orthorexia nervosa,” said Mills.
 “We still think of eating disorders as being a problem that affects mostly young women.
 Because of that assumption, the symptoms and negative consequences of orthorexia nervosa can fly under the radar and not be noticed or taken seriously.”

-But also take care about being too careful!
+But take care not to be TOO careful!

 Source: Materials provided by York University.
 Note: Content may be edited for style and length.